lukasmartinelli-alt/yow-hackathon/README.md

 After a couple minutes your blog will be publicly available at http://username.github.com

+You can now write your first post with an online editor like [prose.io](http://prose.io/) or just use Github directly.

 ## Setup Local Developer Environment

 Using Github Pages with Jekyll uses Ruby - which is easy to set up as long you